 Optimal Placement of Common-Mode Chokes for Various Antenna Types

-Understanding Common-Mode and Imbalance Currents
+Understanding Common-Mode vs. Imbalance Currents

-A good current choke addresses both issues:
+A good choke addresses both:

 Where Should You Place a Choke?